rdc-lda/ci-release-export/README.md

 }
 ~~~

-### Release source properties
+### Release source credentials

-The release source (in the directory structure as shown above) needs to be made accessible; hence the file below needs to be defined including some environment variables (since you do not want to expose credentials via source control!).
+The release source (in the directory structure as shown above) needs to be made accessible; hence the file below needs to be defined including some environment variables (since you do not want to persist and expose credentials via source control!).

 #### AWS S3 example